Multiplicities of Representations in Algebraic Families

 where $r_M^G$ is the normalized Jacquet module functor from $\Rep(G,\BC)$ to $\Rep(M,\BC)$.
 In \textit{loc.cit}, the authors work over $\wh{M}$ and make full advantage of the theory of Bernstein center and Bernstein decomposition to show that there is a perfect complex $\CG(M,\sigma)$ over $\wh{M}$ associated to $(M,\sigma^\vee)$ such that

 where $\delta_\chi$ is the skyscraper sheaf at $\chi^{-1}$.
 Then the locally constancy of Euler-Poincare numbers holds by the semicontinuity theorem for coherent sheaves over smooth varieties.
-In comparison, our approach seems more direct: \begin{itemize} \item it works over $G$ and does not depend on the special form of the family; \item it requires less results from representation theory (while uses more results in the homological algebra). \end{itemize}
+In comparison, our approach seems more direct: \begin{itemize} \item it works over $G$ and does not depend on the special form of the family; \item it requires less results from representation theory (while more results from homological algebra). \end{itemize}

-\end{remark} We conclude the introduction by the local constancy of $m(\pi|_x)$. \begin{cor}Assume the pair $(G,H)$ is strongly tempered and \begin{itemize} \item the fiber rank of $\pi$ is locally constant on $\Sigma$ and there exists a finitely generated smooth admissible torsion-free $R[G(F)]$-module $\tilde{\pi}$ such that $\tilde{\pi}|_x\cong(\pi|_x)^\vee$ for any $x\in\Sigma$, \item for any $x\in \Sigma$, $(\pi|_x) \otimes_{k(x),\tau} \BC$ is irreducible and tempered for some field embedding $\tau: k(x) \hookrightarrow \BC$. \end{itemize} Then $m(\pi|_x)$ is locally constant on $\Sigma$ if the conjectural identity $m(\sigma)=\EP(\sigma)$ holds for all irreducible tempered $\sigma\in \Rep(G,\BC)$. \end{cor} We remark that \begin{itemize} \item when $H(F)$ is compact, the upper semi-continuity of multiplicities holds under weaker assumptions (see Proposition \ref{compact H-dist} below); \item when $(G,H)$ is strongly tempered and \dfn{Gelfand}, i.e. $m(\sigma)\leq 1$ for all $\sigma\in\Rep(G,\BC)$ irreducible, the local constancy of multiplicities can be deduced from the upper semi-continuity and the meromorphy property of canonical local periods considered in \cite{CF21a} (see also \cite{BD08} for analytic families). \end{itemize}
+\end{remark} We conclude the introduction by the local constancy of $m(\pi|_x)$ for a finitely generated smooth admissible torsion-free $R[G(F)]$-module $\pi$. \begin{cor}Assume the pair $(G,H)$ is strongly tempered and \begin{itemize} \item the fiber rank of $\pi$ is locally constant on $\Sigma$ and there exists a finitely generated smooth admissible torsion-free $R[G(F)]$-module $\tilde{\pi}$ such that $\tilde{\pi}|_x\cong(\pi|_x)^\vee$ for any $x\in\Sigma$, \item for any $x\in \Sigma$, $(\pi|_x) \otimes_{k(x),\tau} \BC$ is irreducible and tempered for some field embedding $\tau: k(x) \hookrightarrow \BC$. \end{itemize} Then $m(\pi|_x)$ is locally constant on $\Sigma$ if $m(\sigma)=\EP(\sigma)$ holds for all irreducible tempered $\sigma\in \Rep(G,\BC)$. \end{cor} We remark that \begin{itemize} \item when $H(F)$ is compact, the upper semi-continuity of multiplicities holds under weaker assumptions (see Proposition \ref{compact H-dist} below); \item when $(G,H)$ is strongly tempered and \dfn{Gelfand}, i.e. $m(\sigma)\leq 1$ for all $\sigma\in\Rep(G,\BC)$ irreducible, the local constancy of multiplicities can be deduced from the upper semi-continuity and the meromorphy property of canonical local periods considered in \cite{CF21a} (see also \cite{BD08} for analytic families). \end{itemize}